 How can construction teams implement safety technology without disrupting operations?

-What compliance standards apply to Caught-In/Between prevention?
+What compliance standards apply to mitigating Caught-In/Between incidents?

-OSHA standards require machine guarding (1910.212), trench protection (1926.650), and strict LOTO procedures (1910.147).
-Regular audits and documented training are also best practice (Source: OSHA, 2025).
+Key OSHA standards require machine guarding (29 CFR 1910.212), trench protection (29 CFR 1926.650), and strict Lockout/Tagout (LOTO) procedures (29 CFR 1910.147).
+Regular audits and documented training are also essential for compliance.

 Start by mapping high-risk zones and current camera coverage.
 Get safety, operations, and IT aligned early.
 Pilot new systems in a problem area, review results, and then expand based on clear data and site feedback.

-How does AI video analytics support incident investigations?
+How does video AI support incident investigations?

-AI-powered video platforms automatically flag events—like vehicles entering no-go zones or missing PPE—making it faster to review footage, understand root causes, and respond with targeted training.
+Video AI platforms automatically flag events—like vehicles entering no-go zones or missing PPE—making it faster to review footage, understand root causes, and respond with targeted training.

-How can safety technology help reduce stress for safety managers?
+How can safety technology help reduce stress for safety professionals?

 About the author